eveninglatte/crackmes-one/1-2/Find_password/writeup.md

 Obviously, you can do the ascii shift by hand if you want :)

-The keygen generates the key `CTF{Gh1Dr4-4nD-5Tr4C3-15-H31L}`, which proves to be correct:
+The keygen generates the password `CTF{Gh1Dr4-4nD-5Tr4C3-15-H31L}`, which proves to be correct:

 ![](assets/3.png)